flexera-public/policy_templates/operational/flexera/cco/billing_centers_from_dimensions/README.md

 Billing Centers are required for granular access to cost data in Flexera and this Policy Template can help create the Billing Centers which are used to grant access to User Groups and Users.

-Even without a requirement for granular access, the heirarchy view approach Billing Centers uses can also help an application owner find their costs and usage using a familiar hierarchy.
+Even without a requirement for granular access, the hierarchy view approach Billing Centers uses can also help an application owner find their costs and usage using a familiar hierarchy.

 ## Functional Details